opoupeney/dfd/source/devguide/ref-install-bluemix.rst

 Getting DreamFace on Bluemix is easy.
 You can either get it :ref:`IC-install-label`  or :ref:`Bluemix-install-label` directly.

-For instructions on how to install the DreamFace as a service on BlueMix, watch the tutorial below :
+For instructions on how to install the DreamFace as a service on BlueMix, you can watch the tutorial below :

 |